sunilbelde/sunilbelde/README.md

 # Hi i'm, Sunil Belde

-- 💡 : Experienced in Web Application Developement,Machine Learning and Deep Learning.
+- 💡 : Experienced in Generative AI and Machine Learning
-- 🔭 : Currently pursuing masters in Computer Science at UIC, Chicago.
+- 🔭 : Currently working as GenAI & ETL Automation Engineer at Capital One
 -  😍 : Passionate about Machine Learning and Data Science.

 Find me here :